scaleoutsean/sfc/docs/dashboards.md

 Some queries are set to use `last`, others `mean`.
 In some cases `last` is used because that's what I wanted while working on SFC.
 For example, in cluster faults I don't want `mean` of 0s (no problem) and 1s (unresolved fault).
 Where `mean` is used it may be only because that's what Grafana does by default.
 In other cases maybe I have `last` simply because I wanted to see if the code was working properly, but normally I'd use `mean`.
 And finally, there may be cases where you'd want something different, so feel free to modify any and all queries to suit your needs.

 Reference dashboard contains all queries mentioned below, so you don't need to copy-paste them into Grafana if you import my dashboard and set it to your source.
 If any of the queries below doesn't work (maybe I made typo while formatting, etc.), you can get it from dashboard.json since that file is dumped from Grafana without any changes.

+**NOTE:** measurements ("tables") with low and medium collection frequency won't be created until those run for the first time and find something to report.
+It may take up to one hour for those measurements to appear in InfluxDB and become query-able in Grafana.

 ### Account efficiency (`account_efficiency`)